 Hi everyone!
 Welcome back to “Life in China.”
 This is the second post in our series, and it is all about cost of living here in Shenzhen, China.
 We are frequently asked what the cost of living in China is like and whether we can save any money.
 These are really good questions, because while China has a famously low cost of living, Shenzhen rates among the most expensive cities in the country.
-Here is our personal experience with cost of living in Shenzhen.
+Here is our personal experience with cost of living in Shenzhen in 2018.
 Prices are in Chinese Renminbi (RMB), which is also known as yuan, and referred to as “quai” in the local vernacular.
 At the time of writing, $1 is equal to 6.3 RMB.

 Prices Vary by District

 First, let’s get something straight: Shenzhen is big.
 It covers 760 square miles, more than double that of New York City.
 Shenzhen has eight districts and a ton of sub-districts.
 Some of them are fancier than others, and like anywhere else, fancy areas tend to be more expensive.
 We live in Nanshan (which consists of eight sub-districts), and prices are noticeably more affordable in our sub-district of Taoyuancun than swankier sub-district Shekou, which is where people around here head when they’re looking for a more Western experience.
 In Shekou, there is more English spoken, it is cleaner, and the restaurants and bars cater to expats.
 Our sub-district is much more Chinese.